confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 This KLIP proposes a new tool for schema migrations.
 You will learn about the design aspects of the tool, and the features to support for a basic schema migration process.

-## What is in scope
+## In scope

 * Discuss design details for a new tool that provides schema migrations support for ksqlDB

     Basic features to support:
     - New CLI and API that can easily integrate with CI/CD environments
     - Apply migrations on any ksqlDB environments
-    - Rollback migrated schemas to previous versions
+    - Dry-run operations to verify what migrations will be applied without altering the cluster
     - Version control ksqlDB schema

-* Provide a test plan that validates the new tool will meet the product requirements

-## What is not in scope
+## Out of scope

 * Some features found in existing migrations tools won't be supported